Your emails may be landing in the spam folder, right?

 - 50K emails.

-It is possible to say that this would delay the Warm up time; however, I have found that in this way, you can track and manage your Warm up campaigns with ease and achieve more effective outcomes.
+But, I have found that in this way, you can track and manage your warm up campaigns accurately and achieve more effective outcomes.

-In other words, If you were warming up to 10K, the number of emails may be less, and you could be able to monitor and observe the interaction with users and bounce rate for a lesser amount of emails.
-This will assist in making things more transparent.
+Or in other words, If you warm up to less number of emails you can monitor and observe the interaction with users and bounce rate.

 Email Volume and Timeline